Spirent/iTest-assets/Libraries/Tools/Community/ui_documentation/README.md

 Argument | Description
 ------------ | -------------
-uriPath | URI of project
+uriProject | URI of project
 ### getLibList
 Get list of QuickCall Libraries and Procedure Libraries from given list of test case URI's

 Argument | Description
 ------------ | -------------
+uriProject | URI of project
-uriList | List of file URI's
+uriList | List of file URI's for files within the project
 ### createFiles
 Create HTML and MD files